EC528-Fall-2023/ChRIS/README.md

 ## 6. Release Planning

-### Release #1 (due by Week 5, 10/11/2023):
+### Release #1 (Sep 27 - Oct 11):

-* Deployed backend and frontend for ChRIS on New England Research Cloud (NERC)
+* Deploy backend and frontend for ChRIS on New England Research Cloud (NERC)
-* Researched each required part of observability stack for our project as well as topics in Openshift and ChRIS code
+* Research each required part of observability stack for our project as well as topics in Openshift and ChRIS code

-### Release #2 (due by Week 7, 10/25/2023):
+### Release #2 (Oct 11 - Oct 25):

+* Deploy remaining parts of ChRIS (pfcon and pman) and test that plugins run successfully
+* Start deploying Observability stack
+   * Deploy Grafana and Prometheus on NERC, allowing collection of metrics on Openshift containers
+   * Research into tracing tools and begin implementation
+   * Deploy Open Telemetry core and collector (auto-instrumentation is not yet implemented)
 * Split team to focus on metrics and logs, and traces separately
-* Deployed Grafana and Prometheus on NERC, allowing collection of metrics on Openshift containers
-* Acquired information on tracing tools and begun implementation
-* Deployed Open Telemetry core and collector (auto-instrumentation is not yet implemented)

-### Release #3 (due by Week 9):
+### Release #3 (Oct 26 - Nov 8):

 * Deploy the rest of the Observability stack including Loki and Tempo
-* Connect observability stack to function together
+* Connect observability stack to gather metrics and logs

+* Define what it looks like when a plugin fails (in metrics and logs) and set up alerting system for failing plugins
-* Test how to gather meaningful data and set up a system to gather this data and display it on Grafana
+* Define what metrics are meaningful to observe and set up visualizations on Grafana for them

+* Define which parts of ChRIS to implement traces to
+* Start deploying traces (looking into auto-instrumentation vs. manually implementing tracing in ChRIS source code)

-### Release #4 (due by Week 10):
+### Release #4 (Nov 8 - Nov 22):

 * Work on finalizing version and submitting an official pull request to the ChRIS-helm project ([https://github.com/FNNDSC/charts](https://github.com/FNNDSC/charts)), achieve deliverable Minimum Viable Product

-### Release #5 (due by Week 12):
+### Release #5 (Nov 22 - Dec 8):

-* Work on stretch goals, including automated alert systems, friendly front end on top of observability stack, and/or automated function testing for existing dashboards
+* Finish components of MVP that are not finished
+   * Alternatively, work on reach goals if finished with MVP
+* Write documentation on what we've done